SoftwareGuy/Ignorance/README.md

 vis2k: The madman behind the scenes that made Mirror happen!

-The rest of the Mirror Discord: Encouragement, Memes, LOLs and just awesome folks.
+Mirror Discord: Encouragement, Memes, LOLs and just awesome folks.